markm7777/PDFCreate/README.md

 Create PDF using pdfkit

 This is just a simple React app for entering report data and using [PdfKit](https://pdfkit.org/) to create a pdf from that data.
-It is based on [pdfkit-react-example](https://github.com/sturtevant/pdfkit-react-example), which is bootstrapped by react-app-rewired (a 'semi-ejected' version of create-react-app).
+It is based on [pdfkit-react-example](https://github.com/sturtevant/pdfkit-react-example), which is bootstrapped by [react-app-rewired](https://www.npmjs.com/package/react-app-rewired) (a 'semi-ejected' version of create-react-app?).